Timeline of Racial Inequities in Long Beach

 Indigenous People of Long Beach.
 Indigenous Californians made up countless villages and tribal affiliations with rich cultures and traditions.
 The Tongva tribe lived across what is now Southern California.
 In addition to two other major settlements in Long Beach, excavations on the Long Beach State University campus revealed that the Tongva tribe lived in Puvungna, a large village and important ceremonial site.

-European Settlers.
+European Colonists.
 In 1542, Spanish explorer Juan Rodriguez Cabrillo saw smoke rising from Tongva villages and officially claimed the land for Spain.
 In 1784, Spanish War veteran Jose Manuel Nieto was granted 300,000 acres of land that was later divided into smaller areas, including Rancho Los Cerritos and Rancho Los Alamitos.
 Settlement on Tongva land brought new diseases, causing the death and displacement of many indigenous people.

 Discrimination Against Chinese Americans.
 Long Beach newspapers exacerbated local anti-Chinese sentiments by limiting coverage of the Chinese American community to articles involving violence, opium abuse, gambling and murder.
 In 1887 an ordinance passed declaring Chinese laundries a nuisance, ordering them to move to the outskirts of Long Beach.